andy-guttridge/song-mates/README.md

 SongMates features a persistent data store with full Create, Read, Update and Delete functionality.

-- Create - authenticated users can create a user account, a profile, collaboration requests and messages (only to their approved collaborators).
+- Create - users can create a user account, and authenticated users can create a profile, collaboration requests and messages (only to their approved collaborators).
 - Read - users can view the profiles of other users, and authenticated users can read messages sent to them.
 - Update - authenticated users can update their profiles and save the changes, and can approve collaboration requests sent to them (resulting in a new many-to-many relationship in the database).
 - Delete - authenticated users can delete their profiles, delete pending collaboration requests (whether cancelling, rejecting or approving them) and delete messages sent by or to them (note that messages appear to be deleted to the user, but are not actually deleted from the database until both the sending and receiving users have marked them as deleted).